ParticularSpace/A9-README-Generator/Develop/README.md

   ## Contributing

-  Sam Jones, UC Berkeley, Manny (instructor)
+  me myself and manny

   ## Tests

-  Launch terminal and run index.js with node
+  lmao you should kknow

   ## Questions

-  If you have any questions about the repo, open an issue or contact me directly at samejones2018@gmail.com.
-You can find more of my work at ParticularSpace
+  If you have any questions about the repo, open an issue or contact me directly at [samejones2018@gmail.com](mailto:samejones2018@gmail.com).
+You can find more of my work at [ParticularSpace](github.com).